mcantelon/node-uam/Readme.md

     uam search <search pattern>

+__Note:___ If you encounter errors while searching, try setting npm to use a mirror, such as registry.npmjs.eu.
+Example:

+    npm config set registry http://registry.npmjs.eu

 When you have no more use for a package, you can remove it using the following
 command: